Coronavirus: Australia reports record number of cases as global infections near 15m

 India

 India reported 648 new deaths Wednesday to take its total to 28,732, passing Spain to rank seventh globally in deaths, according to data compiled by John Hopkins University.
+India has more than 1 million cases and reported almost 40,000 new cases on Wednesday.
 The country already ranks third in the number of infections.
 Deaths in India so far have lagged the casualty rate seen elsewhere- aided partially by the country’s younger population mix - but fatalities are gaining momentum and India is rapidly closing in on former European hot spots France and Italy.
+Having been keen to reopen its economy, India is now facing the twin challenge of combating the pandemic and massive flooding in the country’s northeast.

 Japan